 1838 – Rushville Becomes an Incorporated Town

-Rushville officially became a town in 1838.
-It was this year that the records of the county commissioners’ court reveal that on September 4, 1838, Jeptha Woods, John Lewis, John Kelso, John Dixon, Samuel Davis and forty-seven others had petitioned the court to grant an order of incorporation for the Town of Rushville.
-An election was ordered for September 17 for the purpose of electing a board of five trustees for the town.
-The record of this election as well as the early minutes of the town are missing.
+Rushville officially became a town in 1838 as the records of the county commissioners’ court reveal that on September 4, 1838, Jeptha Woods, John Lewis, John Kelso, John Dixon, Samuel Davis and forty-seven others had petitioned for the incorporation for the Town of Rushville.
+An election was ordered for September 17 for the purpose of electing a board of five trustees for the town, though the minutes for these early proceedings are no longer in existence.

 1883 – Rushville Becomes a City

-On August 21 1883 there was an election to decide the question of incorporation of Rushville as a city.
-The vote was largely in favor of incorporation.
-The vote stood Yes 389, No 131.
+On August 21, 1883, there was an election to decide the question of incorporation of Rushville as a city.
+The vote was largely in favor of incorporation (Yes 389, No 131).
 The council was to divide the town into not less than three wards, each having not less than 200 inhabitants.
-The officers shall be mayor, two councilman from each ward, city clerk, assessor, treasurer, civil engineer, street commissioner and Marshal.
+The officers shall be mayor, two councilmen from each ward, city clerk, assessor, treasurer, civil engineer, street commissioner and marshal.
 One Councilman from each ward shall hold his office one year to be determined by draw, and the other councilman of the ward for two.
 Annually thereafter one councilman shall be elected in each ward.